Use the LDAP Interface to connect to Okta

 - Sensitive attributes and LDAP Interface searches - LDAP Interface search filters that reference sensitive attributes or attributes that do not exist in the schema will not return any results.

 For example, if a custom attribute Employee Number is sensitive, then the filter employeenumber=123-45-6789 will not return any results, nor will the filter (|(employeenumber=*)(uniqueIdentifier=*).

 Additionally, LDAPi search filters that reference attributes that are not in the schema will not return any results.
 For example, if the attribute xyz does not exist in the schema, then the filter xyz=foo will not return any results, nor will the filter (|(xyz=*)(bar=*)).

-When you enable the LDAP interface, you see the key values you will use to connect to the LDAP interface.
-You can also view LDAP interface events in the log on this page, using the View Logs link.
-These log events can be helpful for troubleshooting if you have issues connecting.
+When you enable the LDAP interface, the values you use to connect to the LDAP Interface are displayed.
+Click View Logs to view LDAP Interface events in the log.
+The logs can help you troubleshoot connection issues.